ADAGE: Active Defenses Against GNN Extraction: Empirical Evaluation

 \textbf{Ablation Study on Community Detection Algorithm.} In \ours, we apply the Louvain Community Detection Algorithm to detect communities in the underlying graph.
 Here, we experiment with a different community detection algorithm, namely the Clauset-Newman-Moore greedy modularity maximization method~\citep{clauset2004finding} which has complexity $O(n \cdot log^2(n))$ ($n$ is the number of nodes in the graph).
 The comparison of stealing performance between applying \ours and \ours-greedy\footnote{Here, \ours-greedy defines \ours which utilizes the Clauset-Newman-Moore greedy modularity maximization method to detect the communities in the underlying graph.} is illustrated in \Cref{fig:adversary_performance_greedy_acm}, taking the ACM dataset and GAT models as an example.
 The exact results are shown in \Cref{table:results_with_without_defenses_greedy_acm}.
 As we can observe, the degradation of the stealing performance applying \ours-greedy is comparable to that of \ours.
 This indicates that the Clauset-Newman-Moore greedy modularity maximization method remains effective in our defense, demonstrating the flexibility of \ours.
 However, the Clauset-Newman-Moore greedy modularity maximization method has complexity $O(n \cdot log^2(n))$ which is higher than the Louvain Community Detection Algorithm, \ie $O(n \cdot log(n))$.
 Consequently, we adopt the Louvain Community Detection Algorithm as the community detection algorithm in \ours to achieve high defense performance and also computational efficiency.

 \textbf{Computational Complexity.} In the first building block, \ie the quantification of query diversity (\Cref{sub:query_diversity}), for each incoming user query, the complexity is $O(K)$ where $K$ is the number of communities since we need to compare the embedding of the incoming query to all community centroids.
 The calculation of community centroids is performed once before deployment and is $O(n \cdot log (n))$ since the Louvain Community Detection algorithm identifies communities in $O(n \cdot log (n))$ where $n$ is the number of nodes in the graph.
+Also, it is noted that we do not need to save the user's query history.
+Instead, it maintains a simple dictionary that saves, for each user identifier, a single floating-point value representing community coverage, which is updated whenever a new query comes in.
+This design results in low memory usage.

 We also report the wall-clock (elapsed) times with and without applying our defense.
 We take the ACM with our B attack scenario (\ie embedding-based) and 0.25 query rate as the example.
 We show in \Cref{tab:wall-clock_time} that our defense has an insignificant computational cost.
+Furthermore, we evaluate the complexity of comparing embeddings to all community centroids, as discussed in \Cref{app:complexity_comparing_emgeddings}, confirming the scalability of \ours.

 \textbf{Baseline Comparison.} We compare \ours with the current state-of-the-art baseline defense which adds static noise to perturb GNN outputs (as proposed in \citep{SSLextraction, liu2022stolenencoder, ContSteal}).
 We experiment with two different amounts of static noise: (1) $\sigma=0.05$ aims at protecting the model while not harming the performance while (2) $\sigma=5$ prioritizes the defense against model stealing, potentially sacrificing the model performance.
 For this experiment, we use the ACM with our B) attack scenario (\ie embedding-based stealing) as the example, as shown in \Cref{table:results_static_noise_baseline}.